Sheikh-Ammar/Ecommerce/README.md

 ## Laravel Ecommerce Platform

-This is a e-commerce api's that I made mostly using Laravel ^9.0
+This is a e-commerce api's thata I made mostly using Laravel ^9.0

 | [Features][] | [Requirements][] | [Install][] | [How to setting][] | [License][] |